ArinaAndreeva/layout-courses/README.md

 <p align="center">
     <img src="https://media.giphy.com/media/LcyZ4T4WHcVXeGh21w/giphy.gif" width="90%"></p>

     This work is coding the layout using HTML, CSS.
 The layout consists of a header, main part and a futer.
-The header includes a company logo an a sign in button.
+The header includes a company logo and a sign in button.
 The main part includes brief information about the courses and a list of interesting articles on the selected topic.
 The footer contains links to social networks such as facebook, instagram and telegram and a support button.
-You can use this layout as an advertisement of your courses.
+You can use this layout as an sadvertisement of your courses.

 ## Click edition